ahandrewh teaches IAT-235information design

 From January 8 to January 15

-• No shapes, images, or other added content may be used.
+• No images or other added content may be used.

 Please complete the following:

-1. Working with the constraints provided, generate 30 thumbnail sketches to explore different layouts for the book cover.
+2. Working with the constraints provided generate 15 desktop thumbnail sketches and 15 mobile thumbnail sketches to explore different ways of organizing the information.
 These sketches need to explore different ideas, not small variations on the same idea.
+Please explore:

 • How to establish a clear type hierarchy.

-• How to compose all the text to direct and engage a reader.
+• How to compose all the text to direct the reader through the information.

-2. Select three of your thumbnail sketches and create a refined version of each of the three.
+3. Select three of your desktop thumbnail sketches and three of your mobile thumbnail sketches.
+For each of the sketches selected create a refined version.
 These refined versions will:

 • Show the treatment of type used.